 Metal Containers

 These metal containers include stainless steel, aluminum, brass, and wire bins.
-Depending on the type of metal container you get, some may be food-ready and others not so much.
+Depending on the type of metal container (Affiliate Link) you get, some may be food-ready and others not so much.
 Stainless steel bins are usually food-grade bins, especially if they were designed to store food.
-Below are the metal containers I found on Amazon (affiliate).
+Below is one I found on Amazon (affiliate).

 Some items that can be stored in metal containers are heavy items like paint, pesticides, coffee beans, cereals, dried beans, paper folders, wood for the fireplace, bread, and ash from a grill.